dm-guy/utm-alternative/README.md

 -Support using utm_campaign tags as requested <br />
 -Now populates the cookie on each visit<br />
 -Less code and cleaner, easier to customize (but will work absolutely fine out of the box)<br />
--adding the timestamp of the session was <b>removed</b> from 2.0.
+-Adding the timestamp of the session was <b>removed</b> from 2.0.
 Will be added in the future. <br />

 *now populates the cookie each visit